izderadicka/webresmon/README.md

 Simple python script to remotely monitor key system resources (CPU. memory, Net and Disk IO).
-Stats are presented in from of live graphs.
+Stats are presented in form of live graphs.

 Features:
 - presents CPU utilization (summarized for all CPUs), Memory usage (physical and swap)